5v1988/kanstructor/README.md

   <tr>
     <td>extract</td>
     <td>
-      Extract a text contents from the current window <br>
+      Extract text contents from the current window. <br>
-      By default, Page source of the current window will be extracted <br>
+      Page source of the current window will be extracted by default<br>
-      Locator must also be given only if `extractType` is given
+      and locator attribute is mandatory if `extractType` is given
     </td>
     <td>Required — <br>
       name,<br>